samuelgfeller/slim-example-project/docs/error-handling.md

 If `$displayErrorDetails` is `false` the error message is made out of only the error code and the reason phrase (e.g. *500 Internal Error* or *404 Not found* ).
 This is then displayed in a nice user-friendly page.
-If `$displayErrorDetails` is `true` a HTML page is built with the exception details including the stack trace.
+If `$displayErrorDetails` is `true` an HTML page is built with the exception details including the stack trace.
 I like to have it displayed in a clear and pretty format, so I added a lot of CSS.
 E.g. paths in the stack trace that don't contain the word `vender` are emphasised because they are much more relevant to me.
 I also like to make a distinction from a warning / notice